r1ckhdk/graph-test/README.md

  As for now, it is only capable of detecting nodes (buildings/warehouses correctly, intersections and dead ends partially, but no road width changes yet)
 So, the output graph consists **only of nodes, and no edges**.

-I still need to figure out how detect and generate edges properly.
+I still need to figure out how detect and generate edges properly (which is a crucial).

-Other things to do besides the ones marked on code itself:
-- Generate Dockerfile to conteinarize application
-- Create new workflows to format, lint and test code (for now there is only a format check with Black)
+### Workflows

+There is currently two workflows on this repo, one for formatting code with **Black** and other for linting with **Pylint**.

 ## Usage